 The biggest challenge with basement flooring is moisture.
-Moisture from below, rising up through the concrete slab, and moisture from above, if the dreaded flood occurs.
+Moisture from below, rising through the concrete slab, and moisture from above, if the dreaded flood occurs.
 The second biggest challenge is concrete.
-It's too hard to nail into and it's prone to getting damp (yes, that is worth mentioning again).
+It's too hard to nail into, and it's prone to getting damp (yes, that is worth mentioning again).
 With vinyl flooring for basements, you've got both challenges covered.
-The right types of vinyl are highly resistant to water damage and they don't need to be nailed down...or glued down...or stuck down in any way.
+The right types of vinyl are highly resistant to water damage, and they don't need to be nailed down, glued down, or stuck down in any way.

 Water Resistance of Vinyl Flooring

 Vinyl is largely made of plastic, which makes it water-resistant.
 Does that mean it's waterproof?
 Some manufacturers may use this term, but cautious builders almost never use it.
-This is because there really are very few materials that aren't damaged by water.
-That said, quality vinyl flooring is pretty darned close, making it an excellent choice for covering a concrete floor.
+This is because there are very few materials that aren't damaged by water.
+That said, quality vinyl flooring is pretty close, making it an excellent choice for covering a concrete floor.
 This is especially important in below-grade basement locations, which are prone to water damage both from moisture seeping up and from flooding issues that can occur.
 To make vinyl flooring more waterproof, consider rolling a waterproofing membrane onto the concrete floor prior to vinyl flooring installation.